 Learning Outcomes

 This article outlines the offence of theft under s.1 of the Theft Act 1968.
 It details the five key elements required for the offence: appropriation, property, belonging to another (actus reus), dishonesty, and intention to permanently deprive (mens rea).
-After reading this article, you should be able to identify these elements in a factual scenario and apply the relevant legal principles, including the current test for dishonesty, as required for the SQE1 assessment.
+It further clarifies later appropriation under s.3(1), the breadth of “property” (including things in action), the scope of “belonging to another” under ss.5(1)–(4), and the coincidence of actus reus and mens rea in theft.
+It explains the s.2(1) honest belief exceptions and the objective dishonesty test in Ivey, and deepens understanding of the extended meaning of intention to permanently deprive in s.6 (including borrowing “equivalent to an outright taking” and pawning).
+After reading, you should be able to identify and analyse these elements in factual scenarios in line with current authority.

 SQE1 Syllabus

-For SQE1, you must demonstrate a thorough understanding of the offence of theft as defined in the Theft Act 1968.
-Your knowledge should enable you to analyse scenarios and identify whether the elements of theft are satisfied.
-Pay particular attention to:
+For SQE1, you are required to demonstrate a thorough understanding of the offence of theft as defined in the Theft Act 1968 and to analyse scenarios to identify whether the elements of theft are satisfied, with a focus on the following syllabus points:

-- The definition of ‘property’ under s.4, including what can and cannot be stolen.
+- The definition of ‘property’ under s.4, including what can and cannot be stolen (money, personalty, things in action, intangible property; exclusions such as confidential information).

-- The meaning of ‘belonging to another’ under s.5.
+- The meaning of ‘belonging to another’ under s.5, including possession, control and proprietary interests; obligations under ss.5(3)–(4).

-- The test for ‘dishonesty’, incorporating the common law test from Ivey v Genting Casinos.
+- The test for ‘dishonesty’, incorporating the common law test from Ivey v Genting Casinos and the s.2(1) honest belief exceptions.

 Test Your Knowledge